MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/diagnosticlog-csp.md

 - **FoldersFiles**
   - Captures log files from a given path (without recursion).
   - Expected input value: File path with or without wildcards, such as "%windir%\\System32", or "%programfiles%\\*.log".
-  - Privacy guardrails: To enable diagnostic log capture while reducing the risk of an IT admin inadventently capturing user-generated documents, only paths under the following roots are allowed:
+  - Privacy guardrails: To enable diagnostic log capture while reducing the risk of an IT admin inadvertently capturing user-generated documents, only paths under the following roots are allowed:
           - %PROGRAMFILES%
           - %PROGRAMDATA%
           - %PUBLIC%